corefan/xenko-docs/en/manual/graphics/lights-and-shadows/light-probes.md

 Light probes must be placed in a way that creates a **3D volume**.
 This means:

-* you need at least four light probes in the scene - enough to create the four points of a tetrahedron, as below:
+* You need **at least four** light probes in the scene - enough to create the four points of a tetrahedron, as below:

     ![Tetrahedron](media/light-probes-tetrahedron.png)

-* you can't place light probes on a single (ie 2D) plane.
-For example, the probes in this screenshot won't work, as they are on a flat plane and create no volume:
+* At least one light probe must be on a different plane to the others.
+For example, the probes in the screenshot below don't work, as they are on a flat plane and create no volume.

     ![Flat probes](media/bad-light-probe-arrangement.png)